Layr-Labs/eigenx-kms/kms.md

      "rsa_public_key": "-----BEGIN PUBLIC KEY-----\n..."
    }
    ```
-5. **Send POST request** to `/env/v2` endpoint
+5. **Send POST request** to `/env/v2` endpoint (request is sent in plain text)

 The KMS server will:
+- Parse the request to get the JWT and RSA public key
 - Verify the JWT attestation as usual
 - Extract the `eat_nonce` claim from the JWT
 - Calculate the expected hash of the provided RSA public key
 - Verify that the nonce matches the RSA key hash, proving the key was generated inside the TEE
+- Encrypt the response with the client's attested RSA public key

 This prevents attackers from substituting their own RSA public key to intercept secrets, as they cannot generate a valid JWT with the correct nonce without running inside the authorized TEE.
+The request does not need to be encrypted because the response is encrypted with the attested RSA public key, ensuring only the TEE can decrypt the secrets.

 ### JWT Verification and Condfidential Spaces Checks